 - Adelaide United remain winless on the road this season.

 Sky Blues right back Rhyan Grant was lucky to stay on the park following a clumsy studs up challenge on Marcelo Carrusca inside the 20 minute mark.
-The referee saw fit just to issue a caution, which will still see Grant miss next week’s clash against Melbourne Victory due to an accumulation of yellow cards.
+The referee saw fit just to issue a caution, which will still see Grant miss next week’s clash against Victory due to an accumulation of yellow cards.

 Re-live the action on Twitter